Vaccine-Related Rotator Cuff Tears

 Although most vaccines are recommended with the promise to protect us against

-disease, there can be side-effects that come along with getting them.
+disease, there can be side-effects that come along with getting a vaccination.

 While a hard pinch and even a few hours of pain near the site of the injection